BrookTsui/BrookTsui.github.io/_pages/interest.md

 We are not good intuitive thinkers of 4D (or higher) spacetime, there thus will be some counter-intuitive outcomes like the [negative temperature](../files/jacobson-T.pdf) appearing in the causal diamond.
 What a good test for our understanding of the universe.

 *BTW, highly recommend the book of [S. Weinberg](https://www.amazon.com/Gravitation-Cosmology-Principles-Applications-Relativity/dp/0471925675/ref=sr_1_4?keywords=weinberg&qid=1664884399&qu=eyJxc2MiOiI1LjIwIiwicXNhIjoiNC42NCIsInFzcCI6IjQuMzUifQ%3D%3D&sr=8-4) and the updating note of [M. Blau](http://www.blau.itp.unibe.ch/GRLecturenotes.html).
-They are the best I ever seen.
-The first tells me what is the physics of GR, and the last tells everything about GR.*
+They are the best I ever seen.*

 ![tupian](catgr.jpg)